Passport Husband

 Passport Husband is a 1938 American comedy film directed by James Tinling and written by Karen DeWolf and Robert Chapin.
 The film stars Stuart Erwin, Pauline Moore, Douglas Fowley, Joan Woodbury, Robert Lowery and Harold Huber.
 The film was released on July 15, 1938, by 20th Century Fox.

 Plot

-Conchita Montez is a beauty from South Africa, but is being pursued by some gangsters and in risk of getting deported, so she makes the moves on Henry, a waiter who's in love with her and quickly marries him.
+Conchita Montez is a beauty from South America, but is being pursued by some gangsters and in risk of getting deported, so she makes the moves on Henry, a waiter who's in love with her and quickly marries him.